wzhao6/COVID_SEIR_simulation/README.md

 # COVID_SEIR_simulation
-Simulation of COVID using base SEIR model in R
+Simulation of dynamics of infectious disease/COVID (SEIR model) in R